How Lactic Acid Helps with Acne

 How Lactic Acid Works to Clear Acne

-Lactic acid has several effects on acne and on the skin in general.
+Lactic acid has several effects that help with acne as well as skin aging.

 - Absorbing calcium: Alpha hydroxy acids can capture calcium particles.
 Calcium is an important mineral that latches onto the surface of skin cells and helps those cells to attach to other cells.
 Lactic acid absorbs this calcium, which causes the connections between skin cells to become weaker, and this helps to exfoliate the skin.